Sleitnick/Knit/docs/gettingstarted.md

 # Getting Started

+## Tutorial Video

+For anyone who prefers a video tutorial, check out the [Knit Tutorial](https://youtu.be/q-wLraP2hF8), which goes into the process of setting up a Knit project using the Rojo/Wally workflow and shows examples of writing services and controllers.

 ## Install

 Installing Knit is very simple.
 Just drop the module into ReplicatedStorage.
 Knit can also be used within a Rojo project.